 Since she was an adolescent she has volunteered with various organizations—- Habitat for Humanity, Autism Speaks, D.A.R.E.
 America, Make A Wish Foundation, Leukemia + Lymphoma Society, American Red Cross, National MS Society, and most recently Los Angeles Mission.

 She has always had a passion for helping others and making even a small impact in their lives.
 Her passion for others led her to pursue a career in the mental health field.
-She is currently obtaining her second master’s degree in Clinical Counseling and will use her knowledge and education to support the foundation.
+She holds a bachelor degrees in psychology and criminal justice, as well as graduate degrees in behavior analysis and clinical counseling.
+She is currently practicing as a clinical therapist in Los Angeles.

 She founded this organization in memory of her brother, Allen, who passed away due to sudden cardiac arrest in August of 2018.